 This quick adoption obviously caught the attention of business executives in every company which saw a much cheaper way to lower distribution costs without necessarily reducing the price of their products.
 One manifestation at the time of what was to come was what is generally known as the “online pass” which was a one-time-use download code included with physical releases.
 This did not stop a physical copy of a game being sold on the used market but did mean that some content would be unavailable (usually online play), unless purchased (again) on a digital storefront.
 This was met with quite some outrage and was eventually abandoned by publishers like Electronic Arts towards the end of the generation.

-The announcement of the PlayStation 4 and Xbox One successors happened pretty close together and it was clear that one had taken the idea of a digital future a lot further.
+The announcement of the PlayStation 4 and Xbox One successors happened pretty close together and it was clear that one had taken the idea of a digital future a lot further than the other.
 Both consoles included internal storage and Blu-ray disc drives but Microsoft initially planned to digitally restrict physical releases to the console they were first used on.
-This would have effectively ended the used market as these discs would be un-sellable because their serials would have been tied to the console they were first used on.
-The response to this from consumers was ferocious and Sony quickly capitalised on the outrage by putting together a short video mocking Microsoft.
+This would have effectively ended the used market as these discs would be un-sellable because their serial numbers would have been tied to the console they were first used on.
+The negative response to this from consumers was ferocious and Sony quickly capitalised on the outrage by putting together a short video mocking Microsoft.

 Microsoft soon responded by completely backtracking and removing all the related digital rights management but the damage was done and this one issue essentially handed the generation to Sony with the PlayStation 4 having roughly double the total sales of Xbox One by the end.
 During this same time, Nintendo was just being Nintendo but they had also made their first-party titles available digitally.
 The Wii U was technically the first out the gate in 2012 but the sales were poor and the console limped along until the Nintendo Switch released and changed the companies fortunes in early 2017.